Regulatory Model Numbers

 Fan Modules

-Note: Hot swap fans within 30 seconds to prevent the switch from overheating.
-Ensure that the module you are replacing matches those already installed in the switch.
+Note: Hot-swap fans within 30 seconds to prevent the switch from overheating.
+Ensure that the module you replace matches those already installed in the switch.

 Removing a Fan Module